bahrus/templ-mount/README.md

 <template href=//myCDN.com/blah-blah.html passive></template>
 ```

-This means import the document blah-blah.html, but don't allow templ-mount to activate any content inside, including content coming from recursive imports triggered by blah-blah.html
+This means import the document blah-blah.html, but don't allow templ-mount to activate any content inside, including content coming from recursive imports triggered by blah-blah.html.

-but that seems really difficult to implement outside the browser internals, in a foolproof way, without parsing and processing the content, and ratcheting up the size of this component.
+But that seems really difficult to implement outside the browser internals, in a foolproof way, without parsing and processing the content, and ratcheting up the size of this component.

 So this is going to be kept out of scope (for now, at least).